-As a member of the department you will have chances for input into the administration of the department through the Instructional Technology Student Association (ITSA).
-The Association also sponsors brown bag lectures where professionals from the field and academics from related disciplines engage in discussions about the practice of ITLS.
+As a student in the department, you will be a part of the Instructional Technology Student Association (ITSA).
+The Association sponsors brown bag lectures where professionals from the field and academics from related disciplines engage in discussions about the practice of instructional design.
 ITSA sponsors a number of social events throughout the year as well.

 You will be mentored by a faculty member who can guide you in the process of graduation, introduce you to professionals in the field, and help you stretch to your full potential.
 You will have a chance to attend national conferences.
-Students and faculty typically attend a variety of conferences including the Association of Educational Communications and Technology (AECT), the International Conference of the Learning Sciences (ICLS), the American Educational Research Association (AERA), and FabLearn.
-One of the truly exciting features of USU is Student Research Symposium, offered every April by the Office of Research and graduate Studies at USU.
-The Symposium features faculty and student research, and provides communications training.
+Students and faculty typically attend a variety of conferences, including the Association of Educational Communications and Technology (AECT), the International Conference of the Learning Sciences (ICLS), the American Educational Research Association (AERA), and FabLearn.
+One of the truly exciting features of USU is the Student Research Symposium, offered every April by the Office of Research and Graduate Studies at USU.
+The Symposium features faculty and student research, and provides communication training.
 Everyone is welcome to contribute with their presentations, posters, attendance and by volunteering.

 Career Opportunities in Instructional Technology

-With a degree in Instructional Technology and Learning Sciences, you will find yourself prepared to work in several kinds of organizations, dealing with instruction, training, human performance, or design.
-You may find yourself working for large corporations dealing with designing, developing, delivering, or evaluating training programs.
-Some work ina small organization doing some or all of the above, or even working as an independent contractor.
+With a degree in Instructional Technology and Learning Sciences, you will find yourself prepared to work in several kinds of organizations, dealing with instruction, training, human performance or design.
+You may find yourself working for large corporations dealing with designing, developing, delivering or evaluating training programs.
+Some work in a small organization doing some or all of the above, or even working as an independent contractor.
 We have existing classroom teachers who stay in their schools or work in their districts as technology coordinators.
 Others choose to run educational programs in libraries, museums, or other informal learning spaces.
-Several of our graduates work in higher education as instructional designers and we also have graduates in tenure track faculty positions.
+Several of our graduates work in higher education as instructional designers.
+We also have graduates in tenure track faculty positions.